Nighthater/LED-501_SMD-Adapter/README.md

 - PCBs
 - SMD LEDs
 - 5mm THT LED (Serves as adapter for the LED-501 mount)
-- Flat Plier (Knipex 78 61 125 or similar)
+- Flat Side cutter (Knipex 78 61 125 or similar)
 - Superglue
 - Soldering Iron for Headers
 - Hot Air Station for SMD LEDs